Non-random two-liquid model: Parameter determination

 The NRTL parameters are fitted to activity coefficients that have been derived from experimentally determined phase equilibrium data (vapor–liquid, liquid–liquid, solid–liquid) as well as from heats of mixing.
 The source of the experimental data are often factual data banks like the Dortmund Data Bank.
 Other options are direct experimental work and predicted activity coefficients with UNIFAC and similar models.

-Noteworthy is that for the same liquid mixture several NRTL parameter sets might exist.
-The NRTL parameter set to use depends on the kind of phase equilibrium (i.e. solid–liquid (SL), liquid–liquid (LL), vapor–liquid (VL)).
-In the case of the description of a vapor–liquid equilibria it is necessary to know which saturated vapor pressure of the pure components was used and whether the gas phase was treated as an ideal or a real gas.
+It is noteworthy that for the same mixture several NRTL parameter sets might exist, and the choice of NRTL parameter set depends on the kind of phase equilibrium (i.e. solid–liquid (SL), liquid–liquid (LL), vapor–liquid (VL)).
+In the case of vapor–liquid equilibria, the fitted result importantly depends on which saturated vapor pressure of the pure components was used, and whether the gas phase was treated as an ideal or a real gas.
 Accurate saturated vapor pressure values are important in the determination or the description of an azeotrope.
 The gas fugacity coefficients are mostly set to unity (ideal gas assumption), but for vapor-liquid equilibria at high pressures (i.e. > 10 bar) an equation of state is needed to calculate the gas fugacity coefficient for a real gas description.

-Determination of NRTL parameters from LLE data is more complicated than parameter regression from VLE data as it involves solving isoactivity equations which are highly non-linear.
-In addition, parameters obtained from LLE may not always represent the real activity of components due to lack of knowledge on the activity values of components in the data regression.
-For this reason it is necessary to confirm the consistency of the obtained parameters in the whole range of compositions (including binary subsystems, experimental and calculated lie-lines, Hessian matrix, etc.).
+Determination of NRTL parameters from regression of LLE and VLE experimental data is a challenging problem because it involves solving isoactivity or isofugacity equations which are highly non-linear.
+In addition, parameters obtained from LLE of VLE may not always represent the experimental behaviour expected.
+For this reason it is necessary to confirm the thermodynamic consistency of the obtained parameters in the whole range of compositions (including binary subsystems, experimental and calculated tie-lines, calculated plait point locations from the Hessian matrix, etc.) by using a phase stability test such as the Gibbs free energy minor tangent criteria.

+Parameters for NRTL model

+NRTL binary interaction parameters have been published in the Dechema data series and are provided by NIST and DDBST.
+There also exist machine-learning approaches that are able to predict NRTL parameters by using the SMILES notation for molecules as input.